chrisgonzalez/web-prototyping-101/README.md

 # Web Prototyping 101

-The files contained heretofore provide some really simple starting places for creating web prototypes.
+The files contained herein provide some really simple starting places for creating web prototypes.
 All directories contain a starter javascript, css, and html file, as well as a copy of jQuery so you can work locally.

 ### Blank Starter Pack